Nicky Hardy Holistics

 STRESS, ANXIETY AND DEPRESSION

 Unfortunately we are hearing more and more about people with stress, anxiety and depression.
 This isn't just in adults either, as even young children in primary school can suffer.
-In November, I am going to be going to London to train with the fabulous Sally Earlam on Mindful Reflexology which is said to help hugely with stress, anxiety and depression.
+This month, I am travelling to London to train with the fabulous Sally Earlam on Mindful Reflexology which is said to help hugely with stress, anxiety and depression.

 Mindfulness can just be something as simple as closing your eyes when you eat to really taste the food or turning the television off so you actually take notice of what you are eating.
 It can be going for a walk and not looking at your phone, noticing the trees, the sky, the clouds, how your feet feel on the ground.
 I find just lying in bed and noticing how my body feels against the sheets helps to bring me back to the present.
 There are some wonderful free mindfulness meditations on YouTube too which I use when I can't switch off the noise in my brain at bedtime.